- Introduction

-Different Types of Mortgages Rates
+Different Types of Mortgage Rates

 The two most common types of mortgage interest rates are variable and fixed.

-Variable interest rate mortgages have a floating interest rate that is set to the prime rate.
+Variable interest rate mortgages have a floating interest rate set to the prime rate.
 This means that as interest rates across the lending industry change, so too will the interest rate of your mortgage.

-There are also adjustable rate mortgages.
+There are also adjustable-rate mortgages.
 These types of mortgages employ a fixed rate for one part of the loan’s term and a variable rate for the other.
+Most private lenders will charge a fixed interest rate for private loans.

-What Lending Options are Available for Sudbury Borrowers?
+What Lending Options Are Available for Sudbury Borrowers?

 Most borrowers in Sudbury are aware of traditional lenders like banks and credit unions when looking to get a mortgage or use home equity, but they are not the only places to get loans in Sudbury.
 These lenders may put borrowers through rigorous stress tests to qualify for a mortgage, and those they deem to have poor credit are denied a mortgage loan.